osrf/ros2multirobotbook/src/intro.md

 ## How does RMF make the magic happen?

 One of the principles of RMF's design is to simplify and standardize messaging as much as possible.
-You can see in the below diagram of the RMF Core that all of the complex interactions and coordination currently boils down to only fourteen standard messages:
+You can see all of the complex interactions and coordination currently boils down to only fourteen standard messages in the below diagram of the RMF Core:

 <img src="https://raw.githubusercontent.com/osrf/rmf_core/master/docs/rmf_core_integration_diagram.png">